maciek100/carsGM/ReadMe.txt

 On the start it initializes the repository with a list of Car objects and allows the user to list, delete, and add new cars.
-On the top of it, it maintains the count of cars involved in all the operations. call to http://localhost:8080/actuator/stats would revile simple list:
+On the top of it, it maintains the count of cars involved in all the operations. call to http://localhost:8080/actuator/stats would reveal simple list:
 {
   "Cars Initially": 38,
   "Cars Added": 2,